colskid/Wifi-Attack/README.md

 ## Conclusion

-The WIFI Attack project delved into the realm of wireless security using tools such as wifite, aircrack-ng, and hashcat within the Kali Linux environment.
+The WIFI Attack project delved into the realm of wireless security using tools such as `wifite`, `aircrack-ng`, and `hashcat` within the Kali Linux environment.
 With explicit consent from my neighbor, the objective was to enhance the security of his network by exploring potential vulnerabilities.

 Through the journey:
 - **Wifite** automated various stages of wireless network attacks, focusing on Wi-Fi networks.
 Despite not cracking the password, valuable data in the form of a .pcap file was successfully captured.